MrGrasss/TeleBlitz-BestTelebot/README.md

       topic, meaning if you try to use 1 client for multiple topics and the first topic will have slow the others will always be skipped.

+    - Mass Forwarder: Forwards full messages from your channek to user list.
+Adding to contacts should be enabled during scraping for this to function properly.

     - MassDM (Copy): This is the same as the mass forwarder except instead of forwarding we copy the given message and send it as a dm.
 There is an option to randomly edit your message on flags, see 'Prevent MASSDM flags' below.